tylerthomasallen/docs/src/pages/integrations/faq.md

 Old Data Integrations will be available through the first quarter of 2018, after which we will no longer support them.
 At this point, if you want Branch to automatically send your data to other services, you’ll need to enable our new Data Integrations.

 ### What exactly has changed in the new Data Integrations?
 Will there be any changes in the data Branch sends to other services in the new Data Integrations?
 Event metadata and field mappings will not change in the new Data Integrations, but the events themselves will; in other words, Branch will be sending information to other services in the same format, but at slightly different times because of Branch’s new event definitions.
-New Data Integrations will send events based on Branch’s [Persona-Based Attribution platform](/pages/dashboard/persona-based-attribution/), meaning that we’ll use new criteria (like custom attribution windows) to count and send events.
+New Data Integrations will send events based on Branch’s [People-Based Attribution platform](/pages/dashboard/people-based-attribution/), meaning that we’ll use new criteria (like custom attribution windows) to count and send events.